exercism/arm64-assembly/docs/INSTALLATION.md

 ## Windows

+Use [Windows Subsystem for Linux][] with a Debian-based distribution and follow the Ubuntu instructions from above.
-Use [Windows Subsystem for Linux][], or set up a Linux virtual machine.
+Alternatively, set up a Linux virtual machine.

 ## macOS